Skip to main content

 Instructor Kurle, Carolyn

-Description We will read and discuss the book by UCSD Biology Professor Dr. Kurle called The Guidance Groove: Escape Unproductive Habits, Trust Your Intuition, and Be True.
-The book is a roadmap for people who are used to making decisions while relying mostly on the mental stories they have accumulated over years of personal, familial, and societal programming, but who intuitively feel and know there is a different way.
-We will discuss how to approach choices in your life in a way that looks beyond false mental constructs and draws on data from your own personal intuition and wisdom.
-We'll examine what it means to be stuck in the false stories stemming from four Unproductive Grooves—Inadequacy, Obligation, Scarcity, and Unworthiness—across multiple life arenas (family, friends, school/work/life, community, and intimate partnerships), how to escape from the automatic thinking that perpetuates the Unproductive Grooves, and how to find, value, and listen to your own personal guidance.
-In this way, you can approach all choices from a place of wholeness, heightened authenticity, and freedom which increases personal happiness, ease, and joy.
+Each seminar will begin with an overview of scientific findings (see topics above) related to an aspect of mental well-being by Dr. Kurle, then we will read and discuss how those findings relate to a chapter of Dr. Kurle’s book The Guidance Groove: Escape Unproductive Habits, Trust Your Intuition, and Be True.
+The book is a practical tool that helps students apply the biology we discuss to real-life as it is a roadmap for people who are used to making decisions while relying mostly on the left-brain-dominated mental stories they have accumulated over years of personal, familial, and societal programming.
+We will discuss how the science underscores the principles outlined in the book so students will understand why these tools have practical value because of the brain, nervous-system, and other measurable physiological responses that arise when we practice quieting our false mental constructs as we approach the choices in daily life.
+We’ll examine what it means to be stuck in our false stories of inadequacy, obligation, scarcity, and unworthiness—across multiple life arenas (family, friends, school/work/life, community, and intimate partnerships), how to escape from the automatic thinking that perpetuates these false stories, and how to find, value, and listen to your own personal guidance.
+In this way, we can approach all choices from a place of wholeness, heightened authenticity, and freedom which increases personal contentment.
 Groups of students will be responsible for working together to present each chapter for discussion.
 Please be prepared to be vulnerable and open to sharing with Dr. Kurle and the other members of the seminar.
-We will create a safe, encouraging, and loving space to share our experiences of recognizing and breaking free of Unproductive Grooves and navigating choices from a place of sincerity, clarity, and guidance.
+We will create a safe, encouraging, and loving space to share in the wonder of the biology underpinning these concepts and to share our experiences of recognizing and breaking free of unproductive thought patterns to navigate choices from a place of contentment, clarity, and guidance.

 Prerequisites Please see the Biology Course Prerequisites page for most current prerequisite information.